projectwilberforce/projectwilberforce.github.io/colorbleed/index.md

 **Performance tips**

 - Use appropriate number of samples (*Quality* setting) - high enough to hide aliasing.
 There is nothing wrong with using 4-8 samples when radius is small enough.
-- Consider using *Downsampling* at high screen resoltions.
+- Consider using *Downsampling* at high screen resolutions.
 - Judge the quality by the final image, not Colorbleed part only.
 - Use *Adaptive Sampling* and *Downsampled Pre-pass* feature.